 "On the phone questions": Take competitive positioning as an example.
 There should be at least one card for each competitor with the 3 top points of differentiation between your solution and theirs.
 Examples like this, in which a rep could be asked on a call, should be captured in Guru because it is the fastest way for them to answer the question and eliminates the need to open a new search, view the files that come back, open them, etc.

 FAQs: capturing individual questions and their corresponding answers is most scalable in Guru.
-As these FAQs accumulate over time, you can easily assign owners to verify them in Guru and ensure the answers don't go stale.
+As these FAQs accumulate over time, you can easily assign owners to verify them in Guru and ensure the answers stay accurate.

 "Canned Answers": When working in email, often times you need quick access to information that you want to paste into your email reply.
 Keeping these in Guru ensures that you can access and use these answers without having to open new windows or alter your workflow.